tjcarney89/swift-slapchat-lab-ios-0217/README.md

 1. Set up core data model (`.xcdatamodeld`) from scratch.
 2. Configure boilerplate code for data store to interact with Core Data / SQLite database.
-3. Learn basics of creating new `NSManagedObject` subclasses.
-4. Learn basics of fetching/saving with Core Data.
+3. Learn basics of fetching/saving with Core Data.

 ## Instructions